 Read more about Kresen Kernow here.

-Shortlisted for the Stakeholder Engagement in Planning Award.
+Highly Commended for the Stakeholder Engagement in Planning Award.

 Purcell are leading a collaborative, multidisciplinary team for the £330 million refurbishment of the Grade-I Listed Manchester Town Hall, a project known as Our Town Hall.